 Book project: Prof. Dr. Sören Urbansky

+Following the deaths of Stalin and Mao, their successors initiated a series of liberal reforms.
+These periods, known as the “Thaw” (ottepel’) in the Soviet Union and "Reform and Opening" (gaige kaifang) in China, aimed to distance the regimes from the totalitarian policies of their predecessors.
 This dissertation project aims to provide a fresh perspective on previous research by adopting an alternative approach to analyzing and comparing the intricate interplay between transitional regimes and the student intelligentsia within their respective jurisdictions.
-The primary objective is to dissect the complex dynamics characterizing the relationship between post-totalitarian regimes and student intelligentsia, revealing patterns that shaped these interactions.
+The primary objective is to explore the complex dynamics characterizing the relationship between post-totalitarian regimes and student intelligentsia, revealing patterns that shaped these interactions.

 Dissertation project: Qi Zhang